bhallstein/TinyModel/Readme.md

 - **errors:** error data appropriate to the query and type of failure:
     - *InvalidConditions:*
 		- if there were *no* conditions, `errors` will be null
-		- if some conditions did not pass validation, an array of errors in the form `column_name => validation_error` (see below)
+		- if some conditions did not pass validation, an array of errors in the form `column_name => validation_error` (see list of validation errors below)
 	- *InvalidData:*
 		- if some updates/inserts did not pass validation_error, an array of errors in the form `column_name => validation_error`
 	- *InternalError:*
-		- the result of calling errorInfo() on the PDO statement that failed
+		- `errors` is set to the result of calling errorInfo() on the failing PDO statement

 **Validation Errors:** these specify the type of error that was encountered when validating insert/update data or a condition: